Solve/Next

 A set of Super Vital Assumptions

-Facilitation capability to run a Think Wrong Blitz internally
+The capability to run Think Wrong internally

-Next Lab Professional membership—1-year access (€999 value)
+Next Lab™ membership—1-year access (€999 value)

 Think Wrong: How to Conquer the Status Quo—third printing, 2025